mbmccormick/mbmccormick.github.io/_posts/2010-09-14-configure-dropbox-to-sync-your-entire-documents-folder.md

 tags:
   - tutorial
 ---
-#

 I recently decided to switch my online backup solution from [Syncplicity][1] to [Dropbox][2].
 The web interface that Dropbox has is just beautiful and well worth the switch, not to mention that it seems to be much more lightweight and sync my files a lot faster.
-The only thing I did not like about Dropbox is that I was forced to use the “My Dropbox” folder for all of my syncing, something I did not want to do.
+The only thing I did not like about Dropbox is that I was forced to use the "My Dropbox" folder for all of my syncing, something I did not want to do.

  [1]: http://syncplicity.com/
  [2]: http://www.dropbox.com/